ChristianFischer/intellij-clangtidy/README.md

 This plugin provides an user interface within CLion to easily use clang-tidy on your project's sources.
+Results will be displayed within an intuitive UI which allows to select and apply single changes to your project.

 ### What is clang-tidy ###